nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 > * Existing values will be updated to the input values.
 > * Edit with `t/` may replace all the previous tags with new assigned tags.
-> * Edit command will replace the todo with all parameters specified by the command and change todo's type. e.g. if you don't specified starttime and endtime for an event, the event will become a task after the edit command.
+> * Edit command will replace the todo with all parameters specified by the command and change todo's type. e.g. if you don't specified start time and endt ime for an event, the event will become a task after the edit command.
+> * Default edit time is set to 12:00AM today for start time and 1200:AM tomorrow for end time.

 Examples: